-At this point, you can choose to associate the potential candidate with specific job posting, or leave the job undefined to generate a "General opportunity."
+At this point, you can choose to associate the potential candidate with a specific job posting, or leave the job undefined to generate a 'General opportunity.'
 Fill out as many of the fields in the editor that you can.
 The profile will automatically be saved and added to the Leads section of your pipeline (unless you have moved the opportunity to a different stage when creating the profile) when you close the editor.

 #2: Add the candidate via the Lever Chrome extension

-Lever's Chrome extension allows you to create a candidate profile directly from the sites that you are sourcing from.
+Lever's Chrome extension allows you to create a candidate profile directly from the sites from which you are sourcing.
 To add candidates using this method, first download the Lever Chrome extension.

-When viewing a potential candidate's information on a site that you are sourcing from, open the extension to reveal a condensed version of Lever's candidate profile editor.
+When viewing a potential candidate's information on a site from which you are sourcing, open the extension to reveal a condensed version of Lever's candidate profile editor.
 Copy the necessary information into the fields in the extension and click Create Candidate.

 ||The Chrome extension will detect if you are attempting to create a profile in for a candidate that already exists in Lever and will direct you to the existing profile.|